Top Dog Choice

 The most expensive mistake: giving up now

-ASPCA shelter intake data and reports from US humane societies consistently show the peak of surrender ages between 6 and 18 months.
+ASPCA intake data and reports from US humane societies consistently show the peak of surrender ages between 6 and 18 months.
 This is the period when most dogs lose their home.

 The paradox: these same dogs, 3 to 6 months later, are usually perfectly balanced adults.
 Adolescence passes.
 What feels like "this dog is not for me" is usually "this dog is 10 months old."